was111607/sample-gcp-nlp-flask/backend_api/README.md

 After you have successfully set up gcloud, you **MUST** obtain a Service Account key as outlined in the following section.

-## Creating a Service Account key
+### Creating a Service Account key

-Running the back end both locally and when deployed requires using App Engine service account assigned to your GCP project.
-You need to get its account key:
+Running the back end (either locally or when deployed) requires using App Engine service account assigned to your GCP project.
+You need to get and store the account key:

 1. Get the project ID and save it into an environment variable:
     1. macOS/UNIX: